 Writing isn’t typically seen as the most tech-fuelled area of media.
 Most writers and bloggers get by with their laptop, Grammarly and Google Docs (can you guess my process?) but that doesn’t mean there aren’t gadgets available that can make life easier - or at least more fun.
-Granted, most of the best new books of 2019 probably won’t be produced using this stuff, but adding a bit of diversity to your writing experience is never a bad thing.
+Granted, most of the best new fantasy books of 2019 probably won’t be produced using this stuff, but adding a bit of diversity to your writing experience is never a bad thing.

 If you can find a gadget that makes you want to write, or if you come across a piece of new tech that gives you an urge to put words on page, then surely you’re more likely to crank out your best content?
 With that in mind, here is a short but oh-so sweet list of tech that could leave your writing process feeling a little more fulfilling.